 - Lemon slices and fresh parsley (to serve)

-- Lightly salt and pepper the pork cutlets.
-Place them between two sheets of plastic wrap and pound them thin using a meat mallet or rolling pin, to 1/8 inch thick.
+Lightly salt and pepper the pork cutlets.
+Place them between two sheets of plastic wrap and pound them to 1/8 inch thick using a meat mallet or rolling pin.
 Set the cutlets aside.

-- Melt the butter in a medium sauté pan and add enough oil to fill the pan to 1/8 inch.
-Heat the oil and butter over high heat until it begins to crackle.
-(Tip: Toss a little breading into the hot oil, if it crisps up nicely, but doesn’t burn, then you know your oil is ready.)
+Melt 2 Tbsp of butter in a medium sauté pan and add enough oil to fill the pan to 1/8 inch.
+Heat the oil and butter over high heat.
+Toss a little breading into the hot oil, if it crisps up nicely, but doesn’t burn, then you know your oil is ready.

 - Place the flour and breadcrumbs each in their own shallow dish.
 Place the beaten eggs in a shallow bowl.

 Dip a pounded cutlet in flour, covering it completely.

 Then, dip the cutlet in the beaten eggs, moistening it entirely.
 Let any excess egg drain off.

 Finally, dip the cutlet into the breadcrumbs, covering it completely, but not pressing the breadcrumbs into the cutlet.
 Let any excess breadcrumbs fall off.